What is World Down Syndrome Day (WDSD)

 About Down Syndrome

 Down syndrome is one of the most common genetic variations and occurs in approximately one in every 700 live births in the United States.
 It is a naturally occurring chromosomal arrangement, being present across racial, gender or socioeconomic lines.
-According to the CDC, there are three types of Down syndrome: Trisomy 21, Translocation Down syndrome, adn Mosaic Down syndrome.
+According to the CDC, there are three types of Down syndrome: Trisomy 21, Translocation Down syndrome, and Mosaic Down syndrome.
+Learn more about Down syndrome.

 Rock Your Socks Campaign

 The Rock Your Socks campaign exists to raise awareness of Down syndrome.
-Chose your socks to get noticed and get your family, friends, classmates and colleagues to join in on the fun!
+Choose your socks to get noticed and get your family, friends, classmates and colleagues to join in on the fun!

 Color it Blue+Yellow!